Ultimate San Francisco Bucket List: 125+ Things to Do in SF

 San Francisco Bucket List: Bookstores

-San Francisco has had its hand in American literature for decades.
-Check out these awesome bookstores to get a taste of it!
+San Francisco has been involved in American literature for decades.
+Visit these awesome San Francisco bookstores to get a taste of it!

 1. Peruse 3 stories of new and used books at Green Apple Books (Richmond) ✅